-The variation of the conditions of the permit and date[s] on which they are to take effect are specified in Schedule 1 to this notice.
-A consolidated permit as varied by this notice [and by variation notices ref 001 - 004] is set out in Schedule 2.
+The variation of the conditions of the permit and date on which they are to take effect are specified in Schedule 1 to this notice.
+A consolidated permit as varied by this notice is set out in Schedule 2.

 Signed on behalf of Coventry City Council

 Date

-Neil Chaplin Environmental Protection Officer
+Neil Chaplin Senior Environmental Protection Officer

-An Authorised Officer of the Council
+An authorised officer of the Council